Strivin0311/llms-learning/models/domain-specific/finance.md

 # Finance LLMs
-*Here's some resources about Finance LLMs, which are LLMs specific for finance domain*
+*Here're some resources about Finance LLMs, which are LLMs specific for finance domain*